lammps/lammps/doc/src/fix_bond_swap.rst

 Description
 """""""""""

-In a simulation of polymer chains, this command attempts to swap a pair of bonds, as illustrated below.
+In a simulation of polymer chains this command attempts to swap a pair of bonds, as illustrated below.
 This is done via Monte Carlo rules using the Boltzmann acceptance criterion, typically with the goal of equilibrating the polymer system more quickly.
 This fix is designed for use with idealized bead-spring polymer chains where each polymer is a linear chain of monomers, but LAMMPS does not check that is the case for your system.

-Here are two use cases where this fix can be used effectively.
+Here are two use cases for this fix.

 The first use case is for swapping bonds on two different chains, effectively grafting the end of one chain onto the other chain and